draveness/DKNightVersion/README.md

 ## Usage

-Checkout `DKColorTable.txt` file in your project, which locates in `Pods/DKNightVersion/Resources/DKNightVersion.txt`
+Checkout `DKColorTable.txt` file in your project, which locates in `Pods/DKNightVersion/Resources/DKNightVersion.txt`.
 ```
 NORMAL   NIGHT
 #ffffff  #343434 BG
 #aaaaaa  #313131 SEP
 ```

+> You can also create another color table file, and specify it with [DKColorTable](#dkcolortable).

-And then, set color picker like this
+And then, set color picker like this with `DKColorPickerWithKey`, which generates a DKColorPicker block

 ```objectivec
 self.view.dk_backgroundColorPicker = DKColorPickerWithKey(BG);